 As the owner of the secure workload, your tasks comprise preparing your workload and a bootable disk image that you can send to the cloud provider.
-Perform the steps in a trusted mainframe environment whenever possible.
 The steps are described as manual steps, but can be integrated into a build pipeline.